 An AM-only CB is going to be the cheapest option, but that might not be your best choice.
 A SSB (Single Side Band) will effectively triple the power of the transmitted signal, and it also triples the number of available channels (40 AM channels, plus 40 LSB and 40 USB channels).
 The manufacturers are also probably going to be including their best receiver circuitry on the more-expensive SSB models rather than the lower-cost AM models.
 Bottom line: unless cost is a major factor, go with a radio that includes SSB rather than AM-only.
 If there is a lot of interference from distant stations, you will want the extra power that a SSB radio will provide.
 Keep in mind that for a neighborhood net to work using SSB, then all radios will have to have SSB capability if you are going to take advantage of SSB.

 OK, Let’s Go Radio Shopping

-The following is what I own, after having done my own research.
+The following is what I own (or very similar), after having done my own research.
 At this point, I am very pleased with each item, but I will also include some other alternatives where appropriate.

 2-Meter Radio – Icom IC-2300H

 Simple, rugged, single-band 2-meter radio with 65 watt output